+April 19-25, 2020 is National Family Volunteering Week!
 Not everyone goes through a time in their lives when they need a helping hand, but many do.
 Being one of those who has needed a helping hand, I have to say that it’s a very humbling experience.
 No one wants to be in need.
+We can help, even with small children, with some of these Family Volunteer Ideas,

 So while I offer suggestions for us to be able to give back or pay it forward to those in need, I want to make sure we understand that it’s not because we are better than anyone.
 We choose to give to those in need because we know at any moment, it could be us.
 We choose to give with maturity and respect because if we were in their shoes, we would not want to be looked down upon.
 We choose to give because giving builds compassion in our hearts for the person/family with a face and a name.
 We choose to give to help our friend.

-Here are some suggestions of family fun in giving.
+Here are some suggestions for doable family volunteer ideas.

 - Ring Bells at Salvation Army’s Red Kettles